 8 Mykonos Foods you Should Taste

-Ιf you ask “What is Mykonos known for?”, 9 out of 10 people will mention the following: fabulous beaches, crystal clear azure waters, vibrant nightlife, countless beach bars & clubs, luxurious resorts, beautiful windmills, white-washed buildings, and picturesque cobble-stoned streets.
+Ιf you ask “What is Mykonos known for?”, 9 out of 10 people will mention the following: fabulous beaches, crystal clear azure waters, vibrant nightlife, countless beach bars & clubs, luxurious resorts as beautiful as the luxury Skiathos villas, beautiful windmills, white-washed buildings, and picturesque cobble-stoned streets.

 Yet there is something missing here.
 Can you spot it?
 Well, as the title suggests, it’s the food.

 Less people than it should know about the rich culinary tradition of Mykonos island.
 Regardless, nobody should miss this experience when visiting the island!

 Here’s an idea of what you should taste next time you visit “the island of winds”.

 1. Mykonos Food – Louza

 Louza is spicy and refined deli meat made from local pork.
 It is often called the Greek prosciutto.
 Louza comes from the best part of the animal – the filet.
 The pork’s fillet and tenderloin are left in salt for 24 hours to get dry and then are flavoured with many spices, including oregano and pepper.
 Then, the meat is placed into the pig’s biggest intestine and remains there for 20-25 days.
 Hanging in the air under the hot sun, this is where it will mature and obtain its final taste.
 Louza is mostly served in very thin slices and does not need to be refrigerated.
 It is an integral part of the famous Greek ‘‘meze’’, accompanied by fresh tomatoes, olives and feta cheese.
 You can taste Louza in most traditional Greek taverns or buy some at the local butcher shops.